-Registration for 2024 is now open!
+Registration for the 2025 / 2026 session is open!

 Please check our registration/fees page for more info